-New York, New York, April 19, 2017– The Crohn’s & Colitis Foundation (the Foundation) is pleased to announce seven new members of its National Board of Trustees, which oversees the management of the organization’s policies, practices, principles, affairs, funds, and property.
-The Foundation is the largest, voluntary, non-profit health organization dedicated to finding cures for inflammatory bowel diseases (IBD), while working in a variety of innovative ways to improve the lives of pediatric and adult patients.
+New York, New York– The Crohn’s & Colitis Foundation (the Foundation) is pleased to announce seven new members of its National Board of Trustees, which oversees the management of the organization’s policies, practices, principles, affairs, funds, and property.
+The Foundation is the largest, voluntary, non-profit health organization dedicated to finding cures for inflammatory bowel disease (IBD), while working in a variety of innovative ways to improve the lives of pediatric and adult patients.

 “We are proud and fortunate to welcome this extraordinary group of men and women to the Foundation’s leadership,” said Vance Gibbs, Crohn’s & Colitis Foundation’s National Board Chair and Partner at Kean Miller in Baton Rouge, Louisiana.
 “By contributing their diverse experience and expertise, they will enhance our mission capabilities and help us to advance the goals laid out in our ambitious new three-year strategic plan.”
 Mr. Gibbs was elected Board Chair for the third consecutive year.

 These individuals will serve as National Trustees through 2020:

 - Amber Backhaus has over 20 years working as a government relations professional, advocating for clients before the Minnesota Legislature and state agencies.
 She’s participated numerous times in the Foundation’s Team Challenge fundraisers in memory of her brother, Phil, and served as president of the Foundation’s Minnesota/Dakotas Chapter from 2014 to 2016.